WPJohnny-plugins/dashboard-search-memberpress/readme.txt

 == Description ==

-I developed this plugin to manage members easier and faster.
-You can now search for members very quickly from your main Dashboard page instead of having to click to the MemberPress > Members page.
-Also, the plugin allows you to hit your [ENTER] key to search instead of having to click the "GO" button.
+I developed this FREE plugin to manage MemberPress members easier and faster.

+You can now search for members right from your main Dashboard page instead of clicking to MemberPress > Members.

+The plugin also allows you to hit your [ENTER] key to search instead of having to click the “GO” button.
 Whatever is entered will be searched within all fields (user, first name, last name, email, ID).

 = Features: =